bc-nogueira/expenses-project-academind/README.md

 ## Check it in action

-You can check this project at
+You can check this project at Netlify [here](https://expenses-bc-nogueira.netlify.app/).

 Or you can run it in your local machine: